 iPhones and iOS devices on the other hand aren’t as easy as this sadly. iOS is heavily locked down from any third parties having access to their system files.
 They are also closed source with the keys being a heavily guarded Apple secret.
 This thankfully doesn’t affect our ability as such to unlock the devices, because unlike Android devices, the unlocking process doesn’t take place on the phone itself.
 It takes place at Apple.

 To unlock an iPhone there’s a series of steps involved, the number of steps and complexity is what can make the price for unlocking vary between networks.

-Once an iPhone is booked in, its immediatly put through a CheckMend report.
+Once an iPhone is booked in, its immediately put through a CheckMend report.
 This is to ensure that the financial and owner history is clean on the device and that there isn’t a likely hood of it being rejected from later stages.
-This also costs us a small fee
+This costs us a small fee.

 We then have to speak to the Carrier of which the phone is locked too, most times this requires an administration fee to gather the documents we need to proceed.